 "No Mam.
-She's at the house." 🔻
+She's at the house."

+She won't let him go to the hospital, insisting he drive to the house.
 When they arrive light is finally breaking.
 The windows are glazed peach; the house inhales the damp air, its siding juicy with moisture.

-Before he can seather

-Roman carries her down the steps into the kitchen Junior rushes in-all big eyed and apprehensive.
+Roman carries her down the steps into the kitchen.
+Before he can seat her Junior rushes in-all big eyed and apprehensive.

 "Oooo I'm so glad.
-I tried to get help and couldn't find anybody then

-Roman came by and I made him go out there right away.
+I tried to get help and couldn't find anybody then Roman came by and I made him go out there right away.
 You all right?"

-"I'm fine."
+"Alive."